PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 19:39:41
+Last updated: 2024-04-02 19:40:14
-Random Quote: An ant on the move does more than a dozing ox - Laozi
+Random Quote: Do you know what my favorite part of the game is?
+The opportunity to play. - Mike Singletary (basketball)